 The theme of a story is not the same as its subject, which is the actual topic of the story.

-Example: The Harry Potter series is about a boy wizard at Hogwarts.
+Example: The subject of the Harry Potter series is a boy wizard who learns to use magic at Hogwarts.
 However, its themes are friendship, bravery, and good vs. evil.

 Even though the main character is the central figure of the story, the point of view (or perspective) of the story may not be theirs.
-Sometimes, a story uses a narrator to tell the story.
+Sometimes, an author uses a narrator to tell the story instead.

 In the first-person point of view, the person telling the story is a character, usually the main character (but not always), and speaks from an "I" perspective.